Furison-Tech/editorjs-audio/README.md

 - Uploading file from the device
 - Pasting copied content from the web
-- Pasting images by drag-n-drop
+- Pasting audios by drag-n-drop
 - Pasting files from Clipboard
 - Allows configuring if an audio file can be downloaded